rohithhh/CodePractice/README.md

 # Arrays
-Sums on arrays in GFG and leetcode
+Sums in GFG and leetcode